 - The ROC president and vice president are directly elected every four years.

-- In the ROC’s legislative elections, each voter casts one ballot for their district and another for at-large seats.
+- In Taiwan’s legislative elections, each voter casts one ballot for their district and another for at-large seats.

 - Government Agencies

 The ROC Constitution, promulgated Jan.
 1, 1947, did not

 begin to serve its intended purpose as the foundation for

 democratic governance and rule of law until after 1987, when

 martial law was lifted in Taiwan.
 Since then, it has undergone

 seven rounds of revision in 1991, 1992, 1994, 1997, 1999,

 2000 and 2005 to make it more relevant to the country’s

 One of the important consequences of these amendments is

 that since 1991, the government has acknowledged that its